ctb/twill-legacy/docs/overview.rst

 Downloading twill
 -----------------

-The latest release of twill is twill 2.0.
+The latest release of twill is twill version 2.0.
 It is available for `download`_ from the Python Package Index, and you can use Python's `pip`_ tool to install or upgrade twill.
 Please see the :ref:`changelog` for what's new in this version.